Parliamentary.ai

 Description

-The bill makes numerous amendments to existing legislation, including the Transport Act 2000 and the Public Passenger Vehicles Act 1981.
+This bill makes numerous amendments to existing transport legislation, primarily the Transport Act 2000.
 Key changes include:

 Franchising Schemes:

-- Streamlines the procedure for varying franchising schemes and allows for direct award of contracts to incumbent operators under specific conditions.
+• Allowing direct award of contracts to incumbent operators under specific circumstances.

 Enhanced Partnership Plans and Schemes: